common-workflow-language/user_guide/04-output/index.md

 - "Learn how to describe and handle outputs from a tool."
 keypoints:
 - "Outputs are described in the `outputs` section of a CWL description."
-- "The field `outputBinding` describes how to to set the value of each output parameter."
+- "The field `outputBinding` describes how to set the value of each output parameter."
 - "Wildcards are allowed in the `glob` field."
 ---